 Uber is one of the world’s most popular apps, but it's not without controversy.
-In the UK, a tribunal ruled just last month that the company should treat two drivers as workers and pay them the minimum wage and holiday pay.
+Transport for London announced on Friday that the ride hailing app's private hire licence will not be renewed after 30 September, as Uber "demonstrate[s] a lack of corporate responsibility in relation to a number of issues which have potential public safety and security implications".
 This is just one of many legal battles, regulatory disagreements and driver strikes that have taken place across the globe, and more than one country has outright banned the leading taxi app.

 Here is a comprehensive list of all of the places you won't be able to order an Uber on your next trip away.

 Uber suspended services after being accused of “unfair trade practices”.
 The chairperson of the transport committee, Grozdan Karadzhov said that if Uber wants to return to the Bulgarian market, it will have to meet the minimum requirements of legislation and register as a taxi service.